gopinathvenkatesan01/BizCardDataExtraction/Readme.md

 #### c) Load data

-* After the transformation process, the data is stored in the MySQL database.
+* After the transformation process, the data is stored in the PostgresSQL database.

 ## User Guide